 Eating Garlicky Chimichurri

 A little bit of this Garlicky Chimichurri goes a long way.
-I originally made it to go with my Salty Crispy Tofu and that’s a lovely combo that makes a great appetizer.
+We originally made it to go with our Salty Crispy Tofu and that’s a lovely combo that makes a great appetizer.

 Another non-traditional approach would be to serve it with some warm bread.
-Pictured below are some green onion pancakes I’ve been testing.
+Pictured below are some green onion pancakes we’ve been testing.